Dark Matter in the Coming Decade: Complementary Paths to Discovery and Beyond: The Four Pillars of Dark Matter Detection

 Dark matter may also be produced in high-energy particle collisions.
 For example, if dark matter has substantial couplings to nuclear matter, it can be created in proton-proton collisions at the Large Hadron Collider (LHC).
 Once produced, dark matter particles will likely pass through detectors without a trace, but their existence may be inferred from an imbalance in the visible momentum, just as in the case of neutrinos.
 Searches for dark matter at the LHC are therefore typified by missing momentum, and can be categorized by the nature of the visible particles that accompany the dark matter production.
 Because backgrounds are typically smaller for larger values of missing momentum, collider searches tend to be most effective for low-mass dark matter particles, which are more easily produced with high momentum.

 There are two primary mechanisms by which the LHC could hope to produce dark matter together with hadronic jets (see, e.g., Chapters 13 and 14 in Ref.~\cite{Bertone}).
 In the first, two strongly interacting parent particles of the dark matter theory are produced, and each one subsequently decays into the dark matter and standard model particles, resulting in missing momentum plus two or more jets of hadrons.
-Since the production relies on the strong force, the rate of production is specified by the color charge, mass, and spin of the parent particles and is typically rather insensitive to the mass of the dark matter itself.
-Current null results from LHC searches for the supersymmetric partners of quarks exclude such particles with masses less than $\sim 1.5~\tev$.
+Since the production relies on the strong force, the rate of production is specified by the color charge, mass, and spin of the parent particles and is rather insensitive to the mass of the dark matter itself.
+Current null results from LHC searches for the supersymmetric partners of quarks typically exclude such particles with masses less than $\sim 1.5~\tev$, although this limit is weakened in the case of mass-degenerate spectra.

 A second mechanism produces the dark matter directly together with additional radiation from the initial quarks or gluons participating in the reaction, resulting in missing momentum recoiling against a single ``mono-jet.''
 Since this process does not rely as explicitly on the existence of additional colored particles that decay into dark matter, it is somewhat less sensitive to the details of the specific theory and places bounds directly in the parameter space of the dark matter mass and interaction strength.
 However, one does need to posit a specific form of the interaction between the dark matter and quarks or gluons.
 For electroweak-size couplings and specific choices of the interaction structure, these searches exclude dark matter masses below about 500 GeV.